The Trouble with Linux

 The result is huge messes such as system startup.
 There were system V startup scripts (/etc/init.d) which were then formalized as the LSB (Linux Standard Base).
 Then, init was replaced with systemd(1) and other attempts to improve on the old-style init.
 But rather than replace LSB wholesale, compatibility layers were put in place to allow old-school startup to still work.

 The result is a confusing, poorly and contradictorily documented disaster.
 To be fair, Apple made a similar transition from init to launchd in 10.4.
 But by 10.6 (maybe even 10.5), support for the old was only there for add-on compatibility; the OS itself had been fully adapted to the new solution.
+(To be fair, the state of startup in Linux is improving in some distributions as they move beyond the transition.)

 Because everything comes piecemeal, there are perpetual snags getting it to all work together.

-Furthermore, because each project is solving its own problems, there’s no overall coherence to management.
+Because each project is solving its own problems, there’s no overall coherence to management.
 Sometimes there’s a GUI configurator.
 Other times there’s a command-line setup tool.
 But most often, you’re down to entering obscure command-line usage or editing mysterious configuration files with your text favorite editors.

 Trying to get anything to work is an exercise in man pages, Google searches and cookbooking on the command line.